mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/oana.diaconu/index.md

 - started to develop the code for independent functioning
 - updated the schematic and the diagram
 ### Week 19 - 25 May
+- acquired diodes and condenser for stability and solved the pumps problems
+- implemented logic for the ultrasonic sensor measuring the water level left in the tank and the display
+- finished the source code so the two pots are managed individually through different tasks

 ## Hardware